 You can, of course, buy gifts from wherever you choose, but there are some places that specialise in selling things for people going through cancer treatment.
 Some of them also do chemo care packages.
 Our favourites are:

 And remember, if you are delivering something (whether food, gifts, flowers) you could text beforehand to say that you are going to deliver something and you will leave it on the doorstep at a certain time.
-This means that she has the option of opening the door to you if she feels up to seeing you, but if not then she doesn’t have to be disturbed.
+This means that they have the option of opening the door to you if they feel up to seeing you.

 Thank you for reading this.
 We know that by just reading this page, you are a friend who cares ♥